applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> ax
 ```

 This looks to be a [quadratic relationship](http://en.wikipedia.org/wiki/Quadratic_time): the increase in runtime is proportional to the square of sequence length.
 If you think back to the computation of $F$ and $T$, this makes sense.
-If our sequences are each five bases long, our matrices will have five rows and five colums, so $5 \times 5 = 25$ cells that need to be filled in by performing some numeric computations.
+If our sequences are each five bases long, our matrices will have five rows and five columns, so $5 \times 5 = 25$ cells that need to be filled in by performing some numeric computations.
 If we double our sequences lengths to ten, our matrices will have ten rows and ten columns, so $10 \times 10 = 100$ cells that need to be filled in.
 Because each of the numeric computations take roughly the same amount of time (you can take that on faith, or prove it to yourself using ``timeit``), when we double our sequence length we have four times as many cells to compute.

 When runtime scales quadratically, that can be a practical limitation for algorithm.
 We'd much prefer to see a linear relationship (i.e., if we double our sequence length, our runtime doubles).
 But this is an inherent issue with pairwise alignment, so it's one that we need to deal with.